 Use of water chemistry alone in waterbody assessment does not adequately protect the biological integrity of waters due to the necessarily constrained temporal and spatial extent of chemical monitoring, the limited number of chemicals and matrices that can feasibly be monitored, cumulative and synergistic effects, sublethal effects, and the inability of chemistry-based assessment to detect impairment caused by pollution and not a pollutant (e.g. habitat modification, USEPA 1991, 2002, 2015).

 In contrast, biological assessment, or bioassessment, is the science of evaluating the integrity of waters by assessing the organisms that live within it, which is a better representation of aquatic-life beneficial uses.
-Biological objectives are water quality objectives that use bioassessment to set actual levels for direct beneficial use condition.
+The Stream Biological Objective is a water quality objective that uses bioassessment to set actual levels for direct beneficial use condition.

-Biological objectives are needed, in tandem with chemistry-based water quality objectives and physical assessment, to protect and restore the beneficial uses associated with ecosystem condition.
+The Stream Biological Objective is needed, in tandem with chemistry-based water quality objectives and physical assessment, to protect and restore the beneficial uses associated with ecosystem condition.
 For those waterbodies with a designated beneficial use(s) associated with the protection of aquatic ecosystems, chemistry-based water quality objectives alone do not protect the most sensitive beneficial use, nor do they provide accurate assessments of waterbody condition.

 Unlike traditional chemistry-based monitoring, which provides only limited information about a relatively narrow portion of the environment at a discrete point in time, bioassessment can account for living organisms exposed to multiple chemicals and other stressors (such as altered habitats and changes in water-flow patterns) over extended time periods.
 Consequently, bioassessment has the potential to provide a more integrated reflection of the condition of an aquatic ecosystem; bioassessment also is more closely tied to environmental managers’ end-goal focus on ecosystem protection and serves as an important way to monitor and protect the populations of endangered species and fisheries.